He predicted the dark side of the Internet 30 years ago. Why did no one listen?

 Agre combined his understanding of the humanities and technology to dissect the impact technology would have on society as it progressed.
 Today, many of his analyses read like predictions come true.

 In a 1994 paper, published a year before the launches of Yahoo, Amazon and eBay, Agre foresaw that computers could facilitate the mass collection of data on everything in society, and that people would overlook the privacy concerns because, rather than “big brother” collecting data to surveil citizens, it would be many different entities collecting the data for lots of purposes, some good and some problematic.
-“Genuinely worrisome developments can seem ‘not so bad‘ simply for lacking the overt horrors of Orwell’s dystopia,” he wrote.

 More profoundly, though, Agre wrote in the paper that the mass collection of data would change and simplify human behavior to make it easier to quantify.
 That has happened on a scale few people could have imagined, as social media and other online networks have corralled human interactions into easily quantifiable metrics, such as being friends or not, liking or not, a follower or someone who is followed.
 And the data generated by those interactions has been used to further shape behavior, by targeting messages meant to manipulate people psychologically.